geochum/geochum.github.io/_tabs/about.md

 # About

 I am Jorge (George) Chumbipuma, a Ph.D. student in Computational & Applied Mathematics at Rice University, working on numerical methods for PDEs with applications in scientific machine learning.
+My advisor is **Dr. Beatrice Riviere**.

 ## Research Interests

 My research lies at the intersection of **scientific machine learning (SciML)** and **numerical methods**.

-I develop and analyze **Numerics-Informed Neural Networks (NINNs)** — time-marching neural solvers for parabolic PDEs — and compare them against traditional methods such as Backward Euler and Crank–Nicolson.
-My work focuses on stability, error propagation, and convergence in neural PDE frameworks.
+I study and extend **Numerics-Informed Neural Networks (NINNs)** — time-marching neural solvers for parabolic PDEs introduced by [Celaya, Kirk, Fuentes, and Riviere (2024)](https://doi.org/10.1016/j.camwa.2024.08.013) — focusing on boundary lifting, training schedules, stability, error propagation, and convergence relative to classical schemes such as Backward Euler and Crank–Nicolson.
+More recently, at **Sandia National Laboratories**, I have built research software to evaluate hybrid neural / full-order couplings that build on prior Schwarz–PINN ideas.

-I implement and run computations on HPC clusters (Rice NOTs) and have experience with GPU computing and distributed algorithms from my internship at **Lawrence Livermore National Laboratory**.
+I implement and run computations on HPC clusters (Rice NOTs) and have experience with GPU computing and distributed algorithms from internships at **Sandia National Laboratories** and **Lawrence Livermore National Laboratory**.

 Earlier interests in porous media and fracture modeling continue to influence my perspective on multiscale, multiphysics problems.

-My research is supported by the **NDSEG Fellowship** (Department of Defense) and **GEM Fellowship** (sponsored by MIT Lincoln Laboratory).
-You can explore my ongoing projects and research on the [Research](/research/) page.
+My research is supported by the **NDSEG Fellowship** (Department of Defense), **GEM Fellowship** (sponsored by MIT Lincoln Laboratory), and the **Ken Kennedy Institute ExxonMobil Graduate Fellowship**.
+You can explore my ongoing projects, thesis, and related publications on the [Research](/research/) page.

 ## Experience

+- **Computational Science Intern – Sandia National Laboratories** (Summer 2026)
+  Studied hybrid neural / full-order PDE coupling with overlapping Schwarz methods.
+Built a research code lab for finite-difference, NINN, and PINN baselines and ran experiment campaigns under the mentorship of Irina Tezaur and collaborators, adapting methods introduced in prior Sandia and Rice work rather than inventing those frameworks.

 - **Scientific Computing Intern – Lawrence Livermore National Laboratory** (Summer 2025)
   Worked on GPU-enabled optimization in the HiOp framework: implemented RAJA-based solvers with MPI support and ported quasi-Newton methods to CUDA.